Bomb Threat On American Airlines Flight Diverts Plane From NJ To PA: Report

 A flight attendant using the restroom supposedly spotted a "barely legible note written in pink pen on the door that said 'there’s a bomb on board,'" the outlet reported citing the FBI.

+The landing at PIT was due to a "due to a possible security issue," American Airlines told Daily Voice.

-No arrests have been made and the flight took off from PIT at 3:09 P.M. and landed safely in DFW at 4:36 p.m.
+No arrests have been made.
+The flight took off from PIT at 2:50 P.M. and landed safely in DFW at 4:36 p.m., according to AA.

 Click here to read WPXI Channel 11's full report.

-Daily Voice has reached out to PIT, AA, and the FBI for further details, so check back here for possible updates.
+Daily Voice has reached out to PIT and the FBI for further details, so check back here for possible updates.